-Have you ever binged a new show on Netflix but when you discuss it with your coworkers, you don’t remember some of the plot points?
-Or gone to a party where you met a group of people and could not remember their names an hour later?
+Have you ever gone to a party where you met a group of people and could not remember their names a few minutes later?
 (Who was the tall guy by the chips that looked like Fred from Scooby Doo?)
+Or what did you have for breakfast yesterday?
+Smoothie, overnight oats, or breakfast wrap?
+That is the Ebbinghaus Forgetting Curve in action.
+So, how do you fight it?

-You’re not alone!
 Forgetting is part of the human condition, a quirk of how our brains work.
 The scenarios above are just a few examples of how we all forget things.
-If you’ve experienced them, you’ve already experienced something called the Ebbinghaus Forgetting Curve (or simply “forgetting curve”).
+If you’ve experienced them, you’ve already experienced the Ebbinghaus Forgetting Curve (or simply “forgetting curve”).
 Hollywood has explored extreme examples in movies like “50 First Dates,” “Memento,” and “Finding Nemo.”

 As it turns out, the forgetting curve is tricky to overcome, especially when it comes to remembering the kinds of information given in corporate training programs.
 Not all training materials are specifically engineered to battle its effects.